Maplex-Studio/MaCustomise/README.md

 # Maplex Customise

-A powerful Express middleware for managing user themes with advanced color systems, caching, and CSS generation.
+A powerful Express middleware for managing a global theme with advanced color systems, caching, and CSS generation.
 Built with TypeScript and designed to integrate seamlessly with the Maplex ecosystem.

 ## Features

+- 🌍 **Global Theme** - Single theme configuration for all users
+- 🔐 **Admin Controls** - Only admin users can modify the theme
+- 🖼️ **Logo Support** - Upload and manage a logo for the application
 - 🎨 **Advanced Color Management** - Full support for OKLCH color space conversion
 - 🚀 **High Performance** - Built-in caching with configurable TTL
 - 🎯 **Type Safe** - Written in TypeScript with comprehensive type definitions
-- 🔧 **Flexible Configuration** - Customizable shadows, fonts, and border radius
+- 🔧 **Flexible Configuration** - Customizable shadows, fonts, border radius, and name
 - 📦 **Database Agnostic** - Works with any @maplex-lib/database implementation
-- 🔐 **Secure** - Integrates with @maplex-lib/auth for user authentication
+- 🔐 **Secure** - Integrates with @maplex-lib/auth for authentication
 - 📱 **CSS Generation** - Automatic CSS variable generation with utility classes

 ## Installation